Part 1: Introduction to the Mould Awareness Council and Mould Illness

 Further details on obtaining a NeuroQuant scan are on the Medical Testing page.

-2.6 - MARCoNS/fungal nasal swab testing
+2.6 - MARCoNS nasal swab testing

 Multiple Antibiotic Resistant Coagulase Negative Staphylococci (MARCoNS) are bacteria that colonise the nasopharynx area forming biofilms and creating exotoxins.
 The underlying research was based on studies associating membrane-damaging toxins from coagulase-negative staphylococci that colonised the sinuses with chronic orofacial muscle pain (1998).